soitun/pearai-submodule/README.md

 # PearAI Submodule / Extension

-This is the source code for the bulk of PearAI's functionality, which is bundled as a VSCode/PearAI extension.
+This is the source code for the bulk of PearAI's functionality, which is bundled as a VSCode / PearAI extension.
 It is a fork of Continue.

 ## 🌐 **For how to setup, build, and run PearAI, please visit [PearAI Contributing](https://github.com/pearai/pearai-app)!**